Linker and Linker Scripts: From Theory to Practice

 In embedded systems, memory is a scarce and fragmented resource, fundamentally different from general-purpose computers:

-• Startup vectors must be placed at specific addresses: After reset, the processor reads the interrupt vector table from a fixed address
+- The startup vector must be placed at a specific address: After reset, the processor reads the interrupt vector table from a fixed address.

-• Program code must reside in FLASH: FLASH is non-volatile memory, so code is not lost after power-off
+- Program code must reside in FLASH: FLASH is non-volatile storage; code is not lost after power-off.

-• Read-only constants should stay in FLASH: Fully utilize FLASH space to save precious RAM
+- Read-only constants should reside in FLASH: Fully utilize FLASH space to save precious RAM.

-• C++ global objects need to be constructed correctly: Calling constructors requires dedicated startup code support
+- C++ global objects need to be constructed correctly: The calling of constructors requires support from dedicated startup code.

-The default strategies of compilers and linkers are designed for general-purpose systems and cannot meet these hardware constraints at all.
-This is why we need linker scripts—they are configuration files that tell the linker "how to organize memory on this specific hardware."
+The default strategy of compilers and linkers is designed for general systems and cannot meet these hardware constraints at all.
+This is why we need linker scripts—it is the configuration file we use to tell the linker "how to organize memory on this specific hardware."

 2.2 Core Concepts of Linker Scripts